PLN-team/PLNmodels/cran-comments.md

 Submitting PLNmodels version 0.11-5 to CRAN.
 Motivated by a request from CRAN team to correct a test that randomly fails on some distributions.

+!!! uncertainties due to the possible archiving of nloptr R !!!

 The following major changes have been made since 0.11-5

 * faster examples and build for vignettes